 Besides the motherboard, the desktop computer’s RAM is one of the components that contribute a lot to the PCs performance.

 Technically, it is impossible to boot your PC without the RAM because this is the memory from where all computer programs including its OS are run from.

 Besides being crucial for operation, an advantage of the RAM is its upgradability.
-Swapping RAM in and out of the motherboard is simple and nowadays good RAM sticks are relatively affordable.
+Swapping RAM in and out of the motherboard is simple and nowadays good RAM sticks are usually compatible and are relatively affordable.